Bronisław Radziszewski: Life and work

-Radziszewski was born in Warsaw to Franciszek of the estate of Weynert.
+Radziszewski was born in Warsaw to father Franciszek and mother Franciszka (née Weynert).
 After studying at the local gymnasium he went to the University of Moscow in 1855 and received a degree in the natural sciences in 1861.
 He returned to Warsaw and began to teach at the 3rd Gymnasium from 1862.
-He was a part of the National Government during the January Uprising and in 1863 he worked as an assistant secretary to the government under Joseph Kajetan Janowski.
-He worked as a commissioner in the Augustów province under the pseudonym Ignacy Czyński.
+He was a part of the National Government during the January Uprising and worked as a commissioner in the Augustów province under the pseudonym Ignacy Czyński.
+In 1863 he worked as an assistant secretary to the government under Joseph Kajetan Janowski.

 When the government collapsed he escaped to Prussia and emigrated to Belgium and studied at the University of Ghent from 1864 under August Kekule until 1867.
 He worked at the University of Leuven from 1877 and then moved to University of Lviv in 1872 in the department of chemistry and became its head in 1879.
 He served as dean of the faculty of philosophy in 1872 and rector in 1882.
 From 1876 he published the journal Cosmos.